junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 Pdf is generally an academic standard format, and I also use latex to organize my notes.
 The pdf reader is very important to me.
 After wasting a lot of time trying out PDF Readers in the market, I formed my own plan.

-## Request
+## Requests

-My request is not high:
+My requests are not high:
 - Cross-platform (Linux & Android)
 - Comments and highlights